nvim-lualine/lualine.nvim/README.md

         inactive = 'lualine_{section}_inactive', -- Color for inactive tab.
       },

+      show_modified_status = true,  -- Shows a symbol next to the tab name if the file has been modified. symbols = {
+        modified = '[+]',  -- Text to show when the file is modified.
+      },

       fmt = function(name, context)
         -- Show + if buffer is modified in tab local buflist = vim.fn.tabpagebuflist(context.tabnr)